caiks/TBOT03/README.md

 unusual|model113_2|42,000|413|1.14722|95.76|65.93|14.61|10.17|39.48|7.32|6|69|63|1613.97|56.58|587.71|0.392572|-1.355193|0.601463|-0.298701
 unusual|model113_2|100,000|582|1.61667|95.17|68.05|13.34|9.82|42.45|6.12|11|134|123|2689.06|71.42|688.81|0.409873|-1.359421|0.578342|-0.282494

 Unusual mode actually seems to be better than interest mode when the *history* overflows, in spite of a smaller margin, but this is perhaps also because of the small sample size.
 As expected, the hit length is very large - the goal *slice* is hard to obtain by definition.
-Also, as expected, the hit *likelihood* is at the opposite end of the spectrum and there are fewer goal *slices* and half as many live *slices*, otherwise the *likelihoods* are about the same.
-For both ususual and interest modes the *slice size* is smaller than for random at comparable *fud* counts.
+Also, as expected, the hit *likelihood* is at the opposite end of the spectrum and there are fewer goal and live *slices*; otherwise the *likelihoods* are about the same.
+For both unusual and interest modes the *slice size* is smaller than for random at comparable *fud* counts.
 This is because in both interest and unusual modes the turtlebot tends to spend more time traversing recently *induced slices*, i.e. in newly created *model*.

+In some ways the fact that unusual mode does well is surprising - when we hit the goal *slices* their *size* increases and eventually they stop being unusual.
+The path to these *slices* and nearby *slices* must tend to be interesting, therefore, in order for there to be *induction*.
+That is, rare *events* often draw attention to interesting places.
+Perhaps a mixture of interest, unusual and random modes will be the optimal mix for exploration and learning in practice.

 Overall, however, by artificially restricting the active *history size* we have  been able to demonstrate that the strategy of deliberately searching for new *likelihood* accelerates *model* growth.
 We can speculate that this is especially the case where resources for *model* search are scarce or the action space is very large.